mmcin/CI-PP4/README.md

 - https://www.youtube.com/watch?v=dnhEnF7_RyM For teaching me to set up Django Email.
 - https://www.youtube.com/watch?v=jCM-m_3Ysqk This chap, I was in and out of his videos as I got to grips with Django.
 - The Munster Kestrels freeflight group for their mentoring and support during my freeflight activities.
+- Shout out to Lauren Nicole who's awesome readme became the template for my own.

 ## Images
 - Quang Nguyen Vinh's image from Pexels for the homepage.